torson/knock-port/README.md

 # Server Application

 ## Description
 This server application listens for HTTP POST requests on port 8080.
 It checks if the POST request payload matches an app and access key in the configuration file.
-If there's a match, it opena a specified port for the app for a limited duration as specified in the configuration.
-The server manages sessions and automatically closes ports after the duration expires.
+If there's a match, it opens a specified port for the client IP for a limited duration as specified in the configuration.
+The server manages sessions and automatically closes the port for the client IP after the duration expires.

 ## Configuration
 The server uses a YAML configuration file to define app names, their corresponding ports, access keys, and the duration for which the port should remain open.
 Here's an example of the configuration format: